Electrical and Computer Engineering

 The student begins the program in the second quarter of their freshman year with an orientation course, and is generally enrolled in one or more major courses each quarter until graduation.
 Many laboratory courses provide a combination of practical experience with design, and ultimately lead to a culminating project that spans the senior year.
 The students may choose a concentration in either Electronics or Energy.
-Both concentrations include a common electrical engineering core.
+Both concentrations include a common electrical and computer engineering core.

-Energy courses include a combination of advanced electrical engineering courses and interdisciplinary courses in the sciences, economics, policy, and the environment.
+Energy courses include a combination of advanced electrical and computer engineering courses and interdisciplinary courses in the sciences, economics, policy, and the environment.
 Topics deal with the sources, generation, control, and utilization of electric power, energy conversion and storage, and smart power topics such as system analysis, protection and stability, solid state motor control, and industrial process control systems.
 Projects are normally interdisciplinary, in collaboration with faculty in the Institute for Energy Studies.

 Electronics courses involve the development, design, and application of circuits, devices, and firmware for embedded systems.
 Content includes digital and analog electronics, embedded microcontrollers, communications, controls, and digital signal processing.